ibm-cloud-docs/cloud-object-storage/manage-scc.md

 ### Available goals for {{site.data.keyword.cos_short}}
 {: #cloud-object-storage-available-goals}

-* Ensure IAM does not allow public access to COS (not applicable to ACLs managed using S3 APIs)
+* Check whether Cloud Object Storage public access is disabled in IAM settings (not applicable to ACLs managed using S3 APIs)
-* Ensure that COS encryption is enabled
+* Check whether Cloud Object Storage is enabled with encryption
-* Ensure that COS encryption is enabled with BYOK
+* Check whether Cloud Object Storage is enabled with customer-managed encryption and Bring Your Own Key (BYOK)
-* Ensure that network access is set for COS to be exposed on private end points only
+* Check whether Cloud Object Storage is accessible only by using private endpoints
-* Ensure that COS bucket access is restricted by using IAM and S3 access control
+* Check whether Cloud Object Storage bucket access is restricted by using IAM and S3 access control
-* Ensure network access for COS is restricted to specific IP range
+* Check whether Cloud Object Storage network access is restricted to a specific IP range
-* Ensure that COS encryption is enabled with KYOK
+* Check whether Cloud Object Storage is enabled with customer-managed encryption and Keep Your Own Key (KYOK)
-* Ensure COS buckets are not accessible over the Public network
+* Check whether Cloud Object Storage buckets are enabled with IBM Cloud Monitoring
-* Ensure that the S3 Anonymous Access is blocked for COS Buckets
+* Check whether Cloud Object Storage bucket resiliency is set to cross region

 ## Governing {{site.data.keyword.cos_short}} resource configuration
 {: #govern-cloud-object-storage}